 2. Korea University

-Why it stands out: Korea University Business School (KUBS) is Korea’s exclusive CEMS Global Alliance member, giving students a direct pathway into the CEMS Master’s in International Management and its global corporate network.
+Why it stands out: Korea University Business School (KUBS) is Korea’s only CEMS academic member, giving eligible students a pathway into the CEMS Master in International Management and its global corporate and academic network.

 3. Korea Advanced Institute of Science and Technology (KAIST)